 Nitpicking is an extremely popular dopamine game that allows players to bypass threatening information by employing ruses, generalizations, rationalizations, questions, and/or clever quibbling over details.
 Nitpickers, as Nitpicking players are called, can be extremely resourceful when it comes to coming up with irrelevancies to avoid learning about dopamine.

 Variations of Nitpicking include: I Don’t Believe What You’re Saying Because I Don’t Like the Way You Said It and This Is Too Simplistic.

 This Is Too Complicated

 TITC protects players’ esteem and guards against additional dopamine deprivation by helping them pretend their cerebral limitations aren’t at fault.
-Instead, by simply dismissing what they can’t (or don’t want to) understand they get to convince themselves that they're smart enough to understand that the fault lies with the information’s complexity.
+Instead, by simply dismissing what they can’t (or don’t want to) understand they get to convince themselves they’re smart enough to understand the fault lies with the information’s complexity.

 Variations of TITC include: This Is Too Depressing, That’s Ridiculous!, The Information Isn’t Convincing, You Don’t Know What You’re Talking About, and BORING!

 Why Does It Matter?